Soccer-Atletico roll over Betis with a dominant home win | Sports-Games

 After two consecutive draws in the league, Atletico had one of their best games of the season against Manuel Pellegrini’s side, who had been hoping to stay in the fight to top the table after three straight wins.
 Yannick Carrasco scored the opener with a phenomenal shot halfway through the first half, before Atletico doubled their lead just after the hour when Betis defender German Pezzella headed a corner kick into his own net.

 Substitute Joao Felix sealed the deal in the 84th minute, finishing a counterattack with a fine shot from the left past the keeper and into the far corner.
-Atletico rose to fourth place in the table on 22 points, two behind leaders Real Madrid, Sevilla and Real Sociedad, who play on Sunday night against Athletic Bilbao.
-Betis slipped one spot to fifth on 21 points.
+Atletico rose to fourth on 22 points, three points behind leaders Real Sociedad, who drew 1-1 at home to Athletic Bilbao and have played a game more.
+Second-placed Real Madrid and Sevilla in third have 24.
+Betis slipped one spot to fifth on 21.

 "We are happy not only for the win but to do it without letting them score.
 They are one of the best teams of the season and we have to take advantage of the momentum that built today to go forward fighting for the title," Carrasco told Spanish TV after the match.
 It was a dominant display by Atletico under heavy rain at the Metropolitano Stadium and Diego Simeone’s side could have won by a larger margin were it not for some goalkeeping heroics from Betis' Claudio Bravo.